top of page

 The surrounding five local school districts consider our facility to be an extension of their classroom, as we are their science education project-based learning facility, the place where schooling becomes applicable.
 Each year, the E.O.
 Wilson Biophilia Center educates over 6,500 students in a 5 county area and averages more than 100 students every school day.

 Students who visit the E.O.
 Wilson Biophilia Center learn about the natural environment through interpretive exhibits as well as an extensive trail system through natural areas on Nokuse Plantation.
 The Center’s curriculum coincides with Florida's education standards.
 While promoting Science, Technology, Engineering and Mathematics (STEM) subjects, students are provided opportunities for inquiry, investigation, and innovation by gaining a better understanding and knowledge of their natural surroundings.
+Students get to interact hands-on with wildlife through our reptiles, mammals, and birds of prey exhibitions, as well as learn about native plants through the many plant exhibits throughout the Nokuse campus.

 Who started the Biophilia Center?